Skip to main content

 “Pardon?” he looked confused.

 “In our last meeting, you had said that Love wins over Power.
 I was thinking about that.
 What do you define as this love?”
-She reminded him and the eagerness in her voice amused him.
+She reminded him, and the eagerness in her voice amused him.
 He smiled like she was an innocent pupil eager for the lessons of the day.

 “Have you heard of Samyogita?”
 He’d thought for a while before asking.

-“He had fought his kins in her love, fought for her honour and she was his reason to return home.
+“He had fought his kins in her love, fought for her honour, and she was his reason to return home.
 That strength and will the Rajputani promises when they say to die is to be immortal is what we Rajputs call love, Begum Sahib.
 They are the will to return home."

 “Is it true that you people believe in afterlives?”
 She had frowned.

-“I do not know Begum Sahib, but saints often say that the love that was incomplete today surely gets its ending in some other time and place” He had said like he believed each word “Neither do I know if it is true nor can I justify it to be not.”
+“I do not know Begum Sahib, but saints often say that the love that was incomplete today surely gets its ending in some other time and place, " he had said, like he believed each word “Neither do I know if it is true nor can I justify it to be not.”

 Aurangzeb had once again displeased their father.
-She read his letter with a sigh and called upon Dara to plead for the younger brother to the Emperor.
+She read his letter with a sigh and called upon Dara to plead for the younger brother of the Emperor.
 Something in his letter disturbed her terribly.
-He had mentioned their father’s partiality towards Dara who now had a golden throne beside the emperor.
+He had mentioned their father’s partiality towards Dara, who now had a golden throne beside the emperor.
 He was sent on an expedition to the Deccan by the emperor.
 Jahanara had written to the Rao on behalf of her father.

 “Go with Aurangzeb, and prove your loyalty to the Emperor.
-Also, you should provide us details of every movement of the imperial army.”
+Also, you should provide us with details of every movement of the imperial army.”
 The Rao frowned at the letter.
 He was sent as the spy of the emperor.
 There was no doubt about it.
 Probably because both Dara and Jahanara Begum trusted the Rajputs.
 Or perhaps him.

 December 1635 to March 1642

-Months after months, letters filled the room of the Begum Sahib.
+Month after month, letters filled the room of the Begum Sahib.
 About the wars.
 About Aurangzeb and his plans.
 His movements.
 About the people around him.
 And the beauty and flora and fauna of the place.
 From sealed official letters of short formal messages, they became larger in length and no longer bore the official seal.
 There was a certain richness and poetry to the way the Raja wrote his letters.
 Jahanara replied with the urge to know more and be enlightened by his knowledge.
 She desired the soul that could enrich hers.

 For Jahanara, the letters had become a part of her life.
 From the Deccan, the troops of Bundi were moved to Shuja’s army towards Gujarat and then towards Kandahar with Khane Khana.
 Months rolled into years.
 The letters didn’t stop.
 Even when the wars did.
 The description of places made her feel she had travelled with him, lived in tents and struggled.
 She celebrated his triumphs and mourned his defeats.
 She oversaw the construction of the Taj, and the white marble base was complete.
 She was planning a grand mosque once the construction of the beautiful Shahjanabad would be complete.
 Then she would build a Sarai or perhaps a market.
 She shared her plans with the Raja.
 He had praised her architectural ideas.